Join me!

 How to Grow Ginger Indoors

 In a pot, follow the same planting instructions as above.
-Keep in mind the pot needs to be large enough to accommodate the size of the rhizomes as they grow.
-The pot should also drain well, as ginger is prone to root rot if it sits in soggy soil.
+The pot needs to be large enough to accommodate the size of the rhizomes as they grow.
+It should also drain well, as ginger is prone to root rot if it sits in soggy soil.

 When planting, only place one piece of ginger in each pot.
 Let it sit in indirect light in a warm part of the house.
 Watch and wait!